-- The front of the vehicle (shaded in the illustration) was involved in an accident that was not severe enough to cause the seat belt pretensioners to operate. - Either seat belt pretensioner assembly or surrounding area is scratched, cracked, or otherwise damaged.
+- The front part of the vehicle (shaded in the illustration) was involved in an accident that was not severe enough to cause the seat belt pretensioners to operate. - Either seat belt pretensioner assembly or surrounding area is scratched, cracked, or otherwise damaged.

-SRS airbags- -SRS driver airbag and front passenger airbag
+SRS driver and front passenger airbags

-The SRS (Supplemental Restraint System) front airbags are designed to provide further protection for the driver and front passenger in addition to the primary safety protection provided by the seat belts.
+The SRS (Supplemental Restraint System) airbags are designed to provide further protection for the driver and front passenger in addition to the primary safety protection provided by the seat belts.